-"Prekindergarten through Grade Twelve Recommended Literature List is a searchable database of books for children and teens which helps students, teachers, and families find books that entertain, inform, and explore new ideas and experiences.
-The list is updated annually with the latest and best in children’s and young adult literature.
-These selected titles should not be viewed as an all-inclusive list; districts can use it as a tool to develop their own lists and update their school and classroom libraries.
-Ultimately, though, the titles selected for each school and district are a local decision.
+This is a searchable database of books for children and teens which helps students, teachers, and families find books that entertain, inform, and explore new ideas and experiences.
+Updated annually with the latest and best in children’s and young adult literature selected by committees of teachers and librarians, these lists are a tool to develop school and district required and supplemental reading lists.

 For biographical information on authors or illustrators of children's works, you may use a personal name as a subject and/or perform a subject search using the following subject headings in OneSearch: